 Helpful tips from dentist in Highland, MI on minimizing risk of oral cancer

 When one thinks about their oral health, the focus is generally on avoiding cavities or gum disease.
 One facet of oral health that many do not think about is the avoidance of oral cancer.
 When one takes the time to educate themselves on oral cancer, they will find that there are steps that can be taken to minimize the risk.
 Even then, sometimes life just has a way of hitting us with the bad news.
-Whether you are wanting to learn more about what you can do to minimize risk or if you fear you have developed it, Dr. Jill Seguin and her team at Milford Dental Care in Highland, MI are here for you.
-Dr. Seguin can provide tips for the prevention of oral cancers and is talented in the care of such cancer should it develop.
+Whether you are wanting to learn more about what you can do to minimize risk or if you fear you have developed it, Milford Dental and Associates in Highland, MI is here for you.
+Our doctors can provide tips for the prevention of oral cancers and are talented in the care of such cancer should it develop.

 Oral cancer can occur in the oral cavity (including the lips, cheeks, and tongue) or in the oropharynx (the soft palate, throat, and tonsils).
 These cancers are not always simple to detect and can occur in several ways.
 In many cases these cancers can go undetected until they have reached later stages and spread to the lymph nodes.
 This makes knowing what you can do in your everyday life to minimize the risk important.